tarzona/FrozenLegacies/REU_and_Mentees/README.md

 ## Current projects we have right now

-__Scientific Projects__
+## Scientific Projects

-  1. Semi-Automatically picking unpicked gaps between flight tracks of Z-scopes in Ross Ice Shelf (_Need Windows Machine for this project_)
+1. Semi-automatically picking unpicked gaps between flight tracks of Z-scopes in Ross Ice Shelf
+   _Need a Windows machine for this project_

-  2. Semi-Automatically picking unpicked and calibrating gaps between flight tracks of A-scopes in Ross Ice Shelf (_Windows and Apple Machine works for this project_)
+2. Semi-automatically picking and calibrating gaps between flight tracks of A-scopes in Ross Ice Shelf

-__Technical Projects__
+   _Windows and Apple machines work for this project_

+## Technical Projects

-  3. Finding lost A-scopes and Z-scopes within Ross Ice Shelf from radarfilm.studio and verify that these lost scopes have the appropriate CBD.
-This will need knowledge of Bash Coding. (_Will need permission from Stanford Radioglaciology group_)
+3. Finding lost A-scopes and Z-scopes within Ross Ice Shelf from radarfilm.studio and verifying that these lost scopes have the appropriate CBD
+   _This will require knowledge of Bash coding and permission from the Stanford Radioglaciology group_

-  4. Creating a catalog through Microsoft Excel of all scientific journals published between 1960s to early 2000s regarding the SPRI-NSF-TUD dataset.
+4. Creating a catalog through Microsoft Excel of all scientific journals published between the 1960s and early 2000s regarding the SPRI-NSF-TUD dataset

 ## Tentative Schedule for REU Students